MTG/essentia/doc/sphinxdoc/research_papers.md

 - J. Buhmann.
 Effects of music-based biofeedback on walking and running.
 PhD Thesis, Ghent University, Belgium, 2017.

+-  A. Xambó, G. Roma, A. Lerch, M. Barthet, G. Fazekas.
+Live Repurposing of Sounds: MIR Explorations with Personal and Crowdsourced Databases.
+In New Interfaces for Musical Expression (NIME'18), 2018.

 ## Sound indexing, music production, and intelligent audio processing

 - H. Ordiales, M. L. Bruno.
 Sound recycling from public databases.
 In 12th International Audio Mostly Conference on Augmented and Participatory Sound and Music Experiences (AM’17), 2017.